 It is understood that this review process for renewal of a Canada Research Chair is different and distinct from the existing promotion and tenure review procedure.

-The new CRC nominees and CRC applicants for renewal must contact the OSR-ISI Office in order to gain on-line access to the renewal forms.
+|Application Process|| New CRC nominees and CRC applicants for renewal must contact the OSR-ISI Office in order to gain on-line access to the renewal forms.

 University Standing Internal Review Committee for CRCsThe candidate’s file is reviewed by the Standing Internal Review Committee (CIHR, NSERC, SSHRC) matched to the broad content expertise of the candidate as delineated by the respective domains of the three federal granting agencies.

 Composition of the Standing Internal Review Committee

 Documents to be submitted electronically on the CRC websiteThe electronic dossiers being submitted to the Standing Internal Review Committee need to be provided on the CRC forms.
 Along with the completed forms, the files should include the following:

 |Evaluation Criteria as per CRC Secretariat|| Visit the CRC site for a complete description of the CRC evaluation criteria.
 The application dossier must:

 |Deadlines for Submission|| There are currently two yearly CRC competitions with deadlines for submission at the CRC Secretariat in October and April.
 In order to optimize the quality of the applications being submitted to Ottawa, the OSR-ISI office will contact the candidates for final quality control and submission procedures once the Faculties/Departments have received the Standing Internal Review Committee’s comments and recommendations.

-For the Fall round of new nomination submissions, the Standing Internal Review Committee is scheduled for the week of September 1st, 2014.
-Consequently, it is the responsibility of the Dean to ensure the candidates submit their complete electronic dossier (on the CRC website) for review by August 25th, 2014 at the latest.
-We ask the original (signed) joint Departmental and Faculty recommendation be submitted later to our office as a hard copy (via internal mail), while an electronic copy of the document should also be submitted via e-mail to Naomi.Belinsky [at] mcgill.ca (Naomi Belinsky) by the August 25th deadline.
+For the Fall round of new and renewal nomination submissions, the Standing Internal Review Committee is scheduled for the week of 24 August 2018 for NSERC and SSHRC and the week of 27 August 2018 for CIHR.
+Consequently, it is the responsibility of the Dean to ensure the candidates submit their complete electronic dossier (on the CRC website) for review by 13 August 2018.
+We ask that the signed (electronic copy) joint Departmental and Faculty recommendation be submitted via e-mail to Naomi.Belinsky [at] mcgill.ca (Naomi Belinsky) by the 13 August 2018.

 As soon as they are notified of approval support for renewal, the candidates are requested to contact the OSR-ISI office to define a work-plan toward submission.

 CRC and CFI combined applicationsCandidates who are also applying to the CFI for research infrastructure support must contact the ISI office to access their CFI application on-line at least 4 months prior to the submmission deadline in order to have sufficient time to process the CFI.